 The latest update of the Scottish Government route map indicates that Scottish branches can reopen in phase 2, with property visits being permitted from then.

 Although no dates for this can be absolute, preparation is key for those looking to sell their home this year.

 We have already seen an increase in the number of calls from eager house hunters and would advise clients to start preparing their homes for putting on the market.

-Louise Stenhouse, Property Manager at Watermans Legal, said: “We are anticipating that the current demand will only increase further once Phase 2 of the current lockdown is introduced so it’s important that our clients start preparing their home for sale now.
+Louise Stenhouse, Legal Executive at Watermans, said: “We are anticipating that the current demand will only increase further once Phase 2 of the current lockdown is introduced so it’s important that our clients start preparing their home for sale now.

 “Lockdown is the perfect time for people to start doing their research and for those who want to sell their property to make it more appealing to potential buyers.”